wangzhezhe/Gorilla/example/README.md

-This is the example to show the N:M put and the get
+This is the example to show the N:M data put and get

 ### configuration of the Gorilla